 Your personal invitation to join 30 days of thanks

 Consider this your personal invitation to join the 30 days of thanks for this year.
 I hope you find peace, joy, love and grace every day of this season.
 Will there be issues?
 Of course.
 Will people still get under your skin?
 Probably, but maybe not as much or as badly.
 This season is about you having your best holiday season possible.
 That’s what I wish for you not only for the next 30 days, but for the next several weeks and the rest of your life.
 Want a step by step guide to get your through the holidays?
 Start by joining the Moving Toward Better email community and get your free copy of 7 ways to reduce holiday Stress right away.
 While you’re waiting for that to reach your inbox, check out some of the recipes from the Happiest Holidays Book to give you an idea of some of the awesome holiday gifts to come..

 Your Thanksgiving bonus

 As a little bonus, here are several recipes to make Thanksgiving easier and more streamlined.
 No matter what your plans, you can use one of these recipes and add some deliciousness to the Thanksgiving table.
-Choose from turkey, stuffing, gravy, mashed potatoes, mashed sweet potatoes and butternut squash, baked apples and grain free pumpkin pie.
+Choose from turkey, stuffing, gravy, mashed potatoes, mashed sweet potatoes and butternut squash, baked apples and grain free pumpkin pie or check them all out at one time in our Easy Thanksgiving Recipes post.
 This is only the beginning of the holiday season so look out for more goodies and holiday success secrets.
-Get your 7 secrets to holiday success above and see what else you get in the process.
-Remember to participate in the 30 days of thanks and welcome to a more grateful November.
-It is always my mission to encourage people to live their best life powered by their best life powered by their personality, but never more so than during the holiday season.
+Get your 7 ways to reduce holiday stress above and below and see what else you get access to in the process.
+It is always our mission to encourage people to live their best life and let the rest go, but never more so than during the holiday season.
 Everyone deserves to have a happy holiday season, including you.
 Look for the daily gratitude posts on the Moving Toward Better Facebook page and for today I am thankful for you!